Confidential Inference via Ternary Model Partitioning: Evaluation

-In our design, the \textsf{FrontNet} models are encrypted by users and are only allowed to be decrypted inside SGX enclaves.
-Assume $\mathcal{A}_1$ tends to use Mahendran and Vedaldi's approach\cite{mahendran2015understanding} for reconstruction, the representation function $\Phi$, which is equivalent to the \textsf{FrontNet} in our case, is not available in plaintext out of the enclave.
+In our design, the \emph{FrontNet} models are encrypted by users and are only allowed to be decrypted inside \ac{SGX} enclaves.
+Assume $\mathcal{A}_1$ tends to use Mahendran and Vedaldi's approach\cite{mahendran2015understanding} for reconstruction, the representation function $\Phi$, which is equivalent to the \emph{FrontNet} in our case, is not available in plaintext out of the enclave.
 Thus, we can prevent $\mathcal{A}_1$ from conducting optimization to compute both $\phi^{-1}$ and $\tilde{\mathbf{x}}$.
-In addition, we can also prevent the adversaries from querying the online \textsf{FrontNet} as a black-box service.
-The reason is that we use \textsf{AES-GCM} to enable authenticated encryption.
+In addition, we can also prevent the adversaries from querying the online \emph{FrontNet} as a black-box service.
+The reason is that we use \ac{AES-GCM} to enable authenticated encryption.
 The enclave code can deny illegitimate requests, whose authentication tags cannot be verified correctly with users' symmetric keys.
-Therefore, $\mathcal{A}_1$ cannot generate training pairs by using Dosovitskiy and Brox's approach\cite{dosovitskiy2015inverting} to build the up-convolutional neural network.
+Therefore, $\mathcal{A}_1$ cannot generate training pairs that are required by Dosovitskiy and Brox's approach\cite{dosovitskiy2015inverting} to build the up-convolutional neural network.
 Without the up-convolutional neural network, $\mathcal{A}_1$ cannot reconstruct the original inputs either.

-\nip{Input Attributions Inference Attacks ($\mathcal{A}_2$).} All the Model Interpretation methods~\cite{zeiler2014visualizing,springenberg2014striving,bach2015pixel, zhou2016learning, selvaraju2017grad} require back-propagation through the DL model to create connections between inputs and IRs.
-In our design, we always keep the \textsf{FrontNet} within a secure enclave.
-Therefore, we can effectively eliminate the possibility for $\mathcal{A}_2$ to decipher the semantic meaning of these numerical numbers within the IRs.
+\nip{Input Attribution Inference Attacks ($\mathcal{A}_2$).} To create connections between inputs and \acp{IR}, all the \emph{model interpretation} methods\cite{zeiler2014visualizing,springenberg2014striving,bach2015pixel,zhou2016learning,selvaraju2017grad} require back-propagation through the \ac{DL} model.
+In our design, we always keep the \emph{FrontNet} within a secure enclave.
+Therefore, we can effectively eliminate the possibility for $\mathcal{A}_2$ to decipher the semantic meaning of these numerical numbers within the \acp{IR}.
 In addition, we also place the final class mapping within the enclave and only send the encrypted prediction results to end users.
-Thus, we also mitigate the information leakage of predicted classes for the original inputs too.
+Thus, we also mitigate the information leakage of predicted classes for the original inputs.